kburchfiel/pfn/Automated_Notebooks/readme.md

 1. The updated notebooks can be viewed soon after they finish executing on your computer.

-2. You don't need to make the automated notebook public (though you can also share it with the whole world if you so choose).
+2. You don't need to make the automated notebook public (though you can still share it with the whole world if you so choose).

 However, there is a significant disadvantage as well: HTML-based Plotly charts, and presumably other HTML items as well, won't show up within these notebooks by default.
 Therefore, if you would like to display Plotly charts within these notebooks, you'll need to export them as image files and then load those images back into your notebook.
 (You can also display them by running the notebook on Colab, but this approach may not work for you if your script loads data from your computer.)